theendofline/GCP-terraform-config/README.md

 - **Create Configurations:**

-  Create `.tf` configuration files for all required resources.
+  Create `.tf` configuration files for all required resources, use `touch` and `nano` or any other convenient tools.
 Organize these files using nested folders for modules, which are containers for reusable configurations.
 For instance, use the `instance` directory for Virtual Machines (VMs).

 - **Format Configuration Files:**